nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed order list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * Every field is optional, except for `i/ITEM_NAME` and `q/QUANTITY`.
-Both fields need to be present to update the customer's ordered items.
+Both fields need to be present to update the customer's ordered inventoryItems.
-* When editing items in the order list, this feature is case-insensitive.
+* When editing inventoryItems in the order list, this feature is case-insensitive.
-* You can only edit the order list to consist of items that exists in your inventory. <br> e.g. If your inventory does not have `Apples`, then you cannot edit your customer's order list to have `Apples`.
+* You can only edit the order list to consist of inventoryItems that exists in your inventory. <br> e.g. If your inventory does not have `Apples`, then you cannot edit your customer's order list to have `Apples`.
-* Editing an item that does not exist in your customer's order list, but exists in your inventory will add the item to the order list.
+* Editing an inventoryItem that does not exist in your customer's order list, but exists in your inventory will add the inventoryItem to the order list.
-* Setting an ordered item quantity to `0` will remove the item from the order list.
+* Setting an ordered inventoryItem quantity to `0` will remove the inventoryItem from the order list.

 Examples:
 * `edito 2 n/Peter p/98765432 e/peter@email.com a/123 Apartment Unit, #05-11`
   Edits the name, phone, email, and address of the second order in the list to `Peter`,`98765432`, `peter@email.com`, and `123 Apartment Unit, #05-11` respectively.
-* When the third order in the list has `Chairs` in quantity `5`, `editi 3 i/chairs q/0` will remove the item from the order list.
+* When the third order in the list has `Chairs` in quantity `5`, `editi 3 i/chairs q/0` will remove the inventoryItem from the order list.
 * When the fifth order in the list has `Tables` in quantity `3` and you have `Chairs` in your inventory, ` editi 5 i/chairs q/15` will add `15 chairs` to the order list.

-### Adding an inventory item: `addi`
+### Adding an inventory inventoryItem: `addi`

-Adds an item to the list of tracked inventory.
+Adds an inventoryItem to the list of tracked inventory.

 Format: `addi n/ITEM_NAME q/QUANTITY d/DESCRIPTION [t/TAG]…​ sp/SELL_PRICE cp/COST_PRICE`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-An inventory item can have any number of tags (including 0)
+An inventory inventoryItem can have any number of tags (including 0)
 </div>

 Examples:
 * `addi n/Keychain q/20 d/Silicone keychain with a metal buckle sp/3.50 cp/1`
 * `addi n/Chair q/10 d/This is a wooden dining chair t/Furniture sp/50 cp/20`

-### Listing all inventory items: `listi`
+### Listing all inventory inventoryItems: `listi`

-Lists all the existing items in the store’s inventory.
+Lists all the existing inventoryItems in the store’s inventory.

 Format: `listi`

-### Finding an inventory item: `findi`
+### Finding an inventory inventoryItem: `findi`

-Finds an inventory item whose name fits any of the given keywords.
+Finds an inventory inventoryItem whose name fits any of the given keywords.

 Format: `findi KEYWORD [MORE_KEYWORDS]`

 - The search is case-insensitive. e.g. `keychain` will match `Keychain`
 - The order of the keywords does not matter. e.g. `pants long` will match `long pants`
-- Only the name of the item is searched.
+- Only the name of the inventoryItem is searched.
 - Only full words will be matched. e.g. `key` will not match `Keychain`
 - Items matching at least one keyword will be returned (i.e. OR search). e.g. `shirt` will return `dress shirt`, `collared shirt`